-The vacation is booked, the kids have been driving you mad with excitement for weeks now, and you’re MORE than ready to say goodbye to the office for a while.
+The vacation is booked.
+The kids have been driving you mad with excitement for weeks now, and you’re MORE than ready to be leaving the office for a while.

-In all the xcitement, it might be easy to overlook a few important things you should do before leaving on your vacation to the “World’s Most Beautiful Beaches“.
+In all the excitement, it might be easy to overlook a few important things you should do before leaving on your vacation to the “World’s Most Beautiful Beaches“.

 We put together this handy checklist to make sure your vacation in paradise isn’t interrupted by any avoidable “emergencies“.